 The London College of Garden Design

 LCGD aims to provide world-class, inspirational training in garden design.
 The garden design courses and Garden Design Diploma have been created to enable students to learn from the very best in the profession.
 Based at Regent’s Park College in the heart of London, the college offers a flexible programme of full time and short courses to support students in their chosen career.

 Merrist Wood’s Landscape Management Department offers over 200 courses, from 1-day workshops to 3-year degrees.
 Subject areas offered include: Arboriculture, Floristry, Garden Design, Horticulture and Landscaping.

 Oxford College of Garden Design

 Vocational college with excellent reputation for land-based courses.
-At degree level, courses in garden design include a BSc in Landscape Design and Management, foundation degree in Garden and Landscape Design and University College diploma in Garden design.
-There are also courses in historic garden restoration, practical landscape design technology and a range of CAD options.
+At degree level, courses in garden design include a BSc in Landscape Architecture, a foundation degree in Horticulture and a foundation degree in Landscape and Garden design.

 Royal Botanic Gardens Edinburgh